Miniature Goat Breeds

 Less fencing, less hay, less barn.

-Although I have never had miniature goats, I do know many that raise them and they just love the pros of their small size.
+Although I have never had miniature goats myself, I do know many that raise them and they just love the pros of their small size.
 And with their popularity rising it is getting much easier to find a wide range of miniature goat breeds in just about any area.

 Before we dive in, just a few words of caution.

 There is a reason why I do not have miniature goats.
-Their small size is a con for me and one I needed to really take into consideration when we first started out with goats.
+Their small size is a con for me, and one I needed to really consider when we first started out.

 Small goats mean smaller teets, with some being very small, and if you plan on milking on your homestead you will want to keep this in mind.
 Hand issues, such as Carpal Tunnel or Arthritis, can make milking small teets very difficult.